CT-State-Middlesex-Kootsookos/computers-101/_sources/glossary.md

 peripheral
   A peripheral is an added component to a computer.
 Examples of peripherals are external drives, web cameras, printers, and scanners.

+phishing
+    Phishing is when someone sends you a message pretending to be someone they're not, hoping to get you to tell them your username and password for an interesting site.
+For example, someone might pretend to be from your bank and get you to enter your credentials on a website that **looks** like the bank's website, but isn't.

+PII
+  PII stands for personally identifiable information and can be anything that can be used to find or identify you: your full name, your phone number, your address, or you social security number.

 program
   See [app](#term-app).

 QR code
   A QR code is an image that can be scanned by a computer or phone to give extra information, often a URL.

+ransomware
+  Ransomware is malicious software that locks you out of your computer without paying the [bad actor](#term-bad-actor) who installed it a ransom.

 security
   Security is what you do to protect yourself, your loved ones, your information, and your things.